6 Best Demo Automation Software in 2025 (+How to Build)

 1. Choose your use case

-According to our 2025 State of the Interactive Product Demo Report, the most popular use case for top-performing demos was website embeds (63.8%).
-But don’t feel limited by that use case.
+According to our 2025 State of the Interactive Product Demo Report, the most popular use cases for automated demos are:

 2. Gather internal resources